Skip to main content

 My research takes an interdisciplinary approach, spanning the sociology of religion, feminist and health studies, and at various points has engaged with geographies of religion and familial relations and practices.

-From 2015-18, I have been examining how practices of prayer can be transgressive and hence reinforce and transform experiences of in/equality between groups and individuals.
-This has been a collaboration with colleagues based in Britain and Canada, with research sites in London and Vancouver (SSHRC).
-Following on from this research, I have carried out a pilot project with Professor Sheryl Reimer-Kirkham (Trinity Western University, Canada), entitled, 'Living Well Together?
-Learning from Women Healthcare Chaplains about Religion, Gender and Human Flourishing', supported by Seed Corn funding from the British Sociological Association's Sociology of Religion Study Group (2019).
-The lacunae to be addressed on this project is the invisibility and significance of women healthcare chaplains' work, particularly in relation to lessons to be learnt about living well together.
+From 2015-18, I examined how practices of prayer can be transgressive and hence reinforce and transform experiences of in/equality between groups and individuals.
+This was a collaboration with colleagues based in Britain and Canada, with research sites in London and Vancouver (SSHRC).
+Following on from this research, I carried out a small project with Professor Sheryl Reimer-Kirkham (Trinity Western University, Canada), entitled, 'Living Well Together?
+Learning from Women Healthcare Chaplains about Religion, Gender and Human Flourishing', supported by Seed Corn funding from the British Sociological Association's Sociology of Religion Study Group (2019-20).
+The lacunae addressed on this project is the invisibility and significance of women healthcare chaplains' work, and moreover contributes to gendering chaplaincy studies.

-As an educator, I am also interested in the student experience, especially as it relates to friendship, belonging and inclusion.
-I am presently exploring with second year students their thoughts about these issues as part of being awarded a Kingston University Teaching Fellowship.
-In the past, I have worked with students and colleagues from Dance, Drama, Music and Media to explore critical understandings of race and ethnicity.
+As an educator, I am interested in the student experience, especially as it relates to friendship, belonging and inclusion.
+I have been exploring with second year students their thoughts about these issues as part of being awarded a Kingston University Teaching Fellowship.
+I have also worked collaboratively with students and staff from Sociology, Dance, Drama, Music, Film, Media and Television on a four-year interdisciplinary project that explored critical understandings of race, ethnicity and culture.

-I welcome opportunities to work with doctoral students interested in the sociology of religion, particularly in relation to health inequalities, family, and feminist approaches.
+I welcome opportunities to work with doctoral students interested in the sociology of religion, particularly in relation to health inequalities, family, women's changing faith lives, and feminist approaches.

 Current and Past Students: